appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 ## Query module instance

 These are all the properties and settings available for a Query Module instance within any app.
-You can add multiple query modules, whether from the same package or different ones, and pass parameters to each module according to your specific needs.
+When you add multiple query modules, whether from the same package or different ones, these properties will be available to configure each module instance according to your specific needs.

 ### Properties